MapServer for Windows (MS4W) README

 Follow these steps to test your Python MapScript installation:

-If successful you will see an HTML page listing several environment settings on your machine, as well a list of the Python MapScript module attributes at the bottom of the page.
+If successful you will see an HTML page listing several environment settings on your machine, as well as the installed MapServer version, and a list of the Python MapScript module attributes at the bottom of the page.

 Python Troubleshooting: